Icycoide/telegram-cx/README.md

 ```

 ## Bug reports and Suggestions
-If you find an issue with this app, let Telegram know using the [Suggestions Platform](https://bugs.telegram.org/c/4002).
+If you find an issue with this app, ~~let Telegram know using the [Suggestions Platform](https://bugs.telegram.org/c/4002).~~ just tell us about it